philipturner/opencl-metal-stdlib/README.md

 - OpenCL does not run on iOS.
 But SYCL will.
 - OpenCL provides no direct way to query a thread's lane ID within a subgroup.
 This is a quirk of how the AIR workaround is implemented.
 Therefore, the subgroup functions aren't fully OpenCL 2.0 compliant.
 To work around this, always make threadgroup sizes a multiple of 32, then take `get_local_id(0) % 32`.
-- For the same reasons as the previous note, clustered subgroup operations fail on Apple 7 unless subgroup size is 1, 4, or 32.
-They do not fail on Apple 8, which has hardware support ("simd shuffle and fill").
-NOTE THIS INCOMPATIBILITY before making software that will work on M2 GPUs, but fail on M1 GPUs.
+- For the same reasons as the previous note, clustered subgroup operations fail unless subgroup size is 1, 4, or 32.
+The remaining sizes could technically be implemented on Apple 8, which has hardware support ("simd shuffle and fill").
+However, it may not be possible to determine the GPU architecture inside OpenCL code.
+The Metal Standard Library functions for "simd shuffle and fill" are exposed, so just use those if needed.
 - OpenCL events will infect any commands in their vicinity.
 After making any `clEnqueueXXX` call that signals a `cl_event`, flush the queue.
 Do the same immediately before waiting on any `cl_event`.
 - OpenCL profiling is buggy.
 It reports time spans as 3/125 times their actual value, because it treats `mach_timebase` ticks like nanoseconds.
 - OpenCL seems to not support pre-compiled binary functions - I could not get it to work.
 Use Metal if startup overhead is mission critical (e.g. real-time rendering).
 Note that Apple's JIT shader compiler harnesses the system Metal Shader Cache, and is quite fast.